-The key is in understanding that now, more than ever, internet users want their experience of digital companies to be genuine.
-They want to know that there are “real people” and a real ethos behind the clean front-end.
+The key is understanding that now, more than ever, internet users want their experience of digital companies to be genuine.
+They want to know that there are "real people" and a fundamental ethos behind the clean front-end.

 One trend that is definitely on the rise is the use of unique and intriguing CTA text.